Higher Education Expenditures

 - How and why does spending differ across states?

-In 2016, state and local governments spent $288 billion, or 10 percent of state and local direct general spending, on higher education .2 Higher education was the third-largest source of state and local direct general spending in 2016, and typically has been since 1977.
+In 2017, state and local governments spent $297 billion, or 10 percent of state and local direct general spending, on higher education.2 Higher education was the third-largest source of state and local direct general spending in 2017, roughly equal to spending on health and hospitals.

-Nearly all (88 percent) of higher education spending went toward operational costs, such as instruction, administration, research, libraries, dormitories, cafeterias, and other student or faculty services in 2016.
-The remaining 12 percent was for capital outlays, including construction, maintenance, and equipment.
+In 2017, nearly all (88 percent) of higher education spending went toward operational costs, such as instruction, administration, research, libraries, dormitories, cafeterias, and other student or faculty services.
+The remaining 12 percent was for capital outlays, such as construction and maintenance.

-State governments spend more of their budgets on higher education than localities.
-In 2016, 18 percent of state direct general spending went to higher education versus 3 percent of local direct general spending.
-Local spending is typically for community college systems; state spending goes toward public four-year universities, other state institutions, and any state grants given to students.
+State governments spend more of their budgets directly on higher education than localities.
+In 2017, 18 percent of state direct general spending went to higher education versus 3 percent of local direct general spending.
+Local spending is typically for community college systems, while state spending goes toward public four-year universities, other state institutions, and state grants given to students.

 The Census data on higher education expenditures include revenue from both government transfers to schools and charges related to higher education, such as tuition, that are paid directly from students to public institutions of higher education.

-In addition to tuition and other charges related to instruction (such as laboratory fees), higher education charges include receipts from dormitories, university cafeterias and bookstores, and other similar commercial activities at higher education institutions.
-In 2016, higher education charges totaled $113 billion and accounted for 39 percent of total state and local higher education expenditures.
-Tuition plus other instruction-related charges were $85 billion (30 percent) and receipts-related charges were $27 billion (9 percent).
+In addition to tuition and other instruction-related charges (such as laboratory fees), higher education charges include receipts from dormitories, university cafeterias, and bookstores.
+In 2017, higher education charges totaled $119 billion and accounted for 40 percent of total state and local higher education expenditures.
+Tuition plus other instruction-related charges were $91 billion (31 percent) and receipts-related charges were $28 billion (9 percent).

 Other services, such as hospitals, also often operate within institutions of higher learning and contribute to higher education revenues.
 However, these funds are allocated separately within the Census of Governments data.
 For more on how those revenue streams contribute to higher education, see a separate study of higher education funding from the US Department of Education.

-Higher education spending has remained relatively constant as a share of total spending over time.
-In both 1977 and 2016, 10 percent of direct state and local general expenditures went to higher education.
+Higher education spending has remained relatively constant as a share of total state and local spending over time.
+In both 1977 and 2017, 10 percent of direct state and local direct general expenditures went to higher education.

 Spending per full-time equivalent student (FTES) can provide a more nuanced picture because it reflects the spending on students who are enrolled in higher education.
 According to the National Center for Education Statistics, public higher education enrollment has been increasing since 1980.